mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 implemented.
 Actual implementation experience may yield minor refinements to the design presented here.

-It is important to present this proposal to SG6 now despite the incomplete implementation status.
-The C++29 feature-freeze is approaching rapidly, and early feedback is essential to ensure this foundational abstraction can be considered for the standard library alongside the rest of the quantities and units framework.
-The design has been carefully considered based on measurement theory, existing usage patterns in [@MP-UNITS], and the motivating problems documented in [Motivation and scope](#motivation), but committee input at this stage will help validate the approach before committing to a full implementation.
+Early SG6 review is sought despite the incomplete implementation status.
+The C++29 feature-freeze constrains the timeline for foundational abstractions that cannot be added to [@P3045R7] after the initial API is locked.
+The design rests on measurement theory, existing usage patterns in **[@MP-UNITS]**, and the motivating problems documented in [Motivation and scope](#motivation); committee input at this stage will validate the approach before the implementation investment is made.

 # Affine spaces within quantity hierarchies {#affine-in-hierarchy}